14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Shutterstock.

-You know that feeling when you turn off your wipers, but they stop in an awkward spot?
-A simple dashboard indicator showing whether they’re fully retracted would save drivers from constantly checking or reactivating them unnecessarily.
+You know that feeling when your wipers end up in a service position, get interrupted by ice, or otherwise fail to park cleanly, leaving them in an awkward spot that ruins your view?
+It’s a minor annoyance, but it’s always an annoyance.
+A simple dashboard indicator or even an automatic “park” function showing whether they’re fully retracted would save drivers from constantly checking or reactivating them unnecessarily.

 Car interior - front door view.
 Car.
 Karbon. headlights.
 Luxurious.
 Tuning.
 Supercar.